pcingola/SnpEff/src/docs/se_buildingdb.md

 - building via GFT/GFF/RefSeq: A CDS sequences FASTA file is available.
 - building via GenBank file: CDS sequences are available within the GenBank file

+!!! info
+    You can disable this check unsing command line option `-noCheckCds`

 FASTA cds file format:

 - The file name should be `cds.fa` (or `cds.fa.gz` if compressed)